 Young Adams attended Harrison College.
-Winner of a Barbados Scholarship, Adams pursued his studies in Britain where he attended Magdalen College of the University of Oxford.
-Graduating with a Masters degree in Politics, Philosophy and Economics Adams was called to the British Bar in 1965.
+Winner of a Barbados Scholarship, Adams pursued his studies in Britain, where he attended Magdalen College of the University of Oxford.
+Graduating with a Masters’s degree in Politics, Philosophy, and Economics, Adams was called to the British Bar in 1965.

 After returning to Barbados, Adams was elected into the newly independent in 1966.
 Just 5 years later, Adams became the official Leader of the Opposition.

 A Barbadian politician and elected the second Prime Minister of Barbados, Tom Adams differed significantly from his predecessor Errol Barrow.
 After 15 years of administration by the Barbados Democratic Party (BDP), the Bajan populace was looking for a change.

 Under the Barbados Labour Party, Adams won two consecutive elections.
 He was expected to win a third election before his sudden death in 1985.
 Adams’ term lasted from September 8th, 1976 until March 11th, 1985.

 Adams’ conservative stance led to a stark change in Barbadian politics and international relations, which divided the Bajan electorate and eventually led to a return to Barbados Democratic Party (BDP) rule in 1986.

 Internationally, Adams is remembered for his stance on military security and democracy.
 Upon his death, Dean Harold Crichlow delivered a touching eulogy: “He had the courage to face world criticism in support of a cause which he believed threatened world peace.”

 In 1982, Adams initiated the formation of the Eastern Caribbean Security Alliance.
 To support the alliance, Adams proposed a single regional army.
 However, the plan was squashed as opponents criticized what they perceived as ‘militarisation’ of the region.